tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

 AWS_REGION: "us-west-2"
 ```

-And lastly we will add 3 text strings that we will use during the build and deploy process.
-These will use the the latest commit hash from our repo to create unique strings for a deploment.
-These can be accessed via `${{ github.sha }}`.
+And lastly we will add 3 strings that we will use during the build and deploy process.
+These will use the the latest commit hash from our repo to create unique strings for deployment versioning.
+The commit hash can be accessed via `${{ github.sha }}`.

 ```yaml
 EB_VERSION: "Version-${{ github.sha }}"